Left Party (Sweden): Immigration and integration

 The party supports a generous immigration policy, granting refugees permanent residency, and prioritizing family re-unification.
 A strong welfare system and the uniting of families is necessary for refugees to be able to integrate in society, according to the Left Party.

 Foreign policy

 In regards to the Israeli–Palestinian conflict, the party supports a two-state solution based on the 1967 border.
 The party calls for the freezing of EU trade agreements with Israel, ending Swedish military co-operation and arms trade with Israel, and a general consumer boycott of Israeli goods to put pressure on Israel.
+The party became the second largest in Malmö and Gothenburg in the 2024 EU election due to its strong support for Palestine, which attracted many voters of Middle Eastern descent.

 In February 2019, the party dropped a long-held policy that Sweden should leave the European Union.
 However, by 2022 the party's platform was amended to support leaving the EU once again and called for the European Parliament to be either abolished or fundamentally changed.

-The Left Party opposes joining NATO, stating that they support neutrality and freedom of alliance, and calls for a left-wing alliance in Europe to ensure the dissolution of NATO.
+The party opposed NATO membership in 2022, with party leader Nooshi Dadgostar stating that it would not help the situation in Ukraine and only further exacerbate tensions in the Baltic.